flux-framework/rfc/spec_10.rst

 Rank 0 MAY extend its cache with an OPTIONAL backing store, the details of which are beyond the scope of this RFC.

+The content service SHALL NOT be accessible by guest users.

 Content
 ~~~~~~~